denisJaved/DBlog/.github/ISSUE_TEMPLATE/question.md

 ---

-‼️ USE DISCUSSIONS TO ASK QUESTIONS!
+‼️ USE https://denisjaved.github.io/discord TO ASK QUESTIONS!